ibm-cloud-docs/discovery/migrate-adn.md

 - {{site.data.keyword.discoverynewsfull}} doesn't rank in the same way that AlchemyData News does.
 There is currently no field for ranking.
 - The query structure and the structure of data returned is different between {{site.data.keyword.discoverynewsshort}} and AlchemyData News.
 A good way to understand the JSON structure is to query for a single result in {{site.data.keyword.discoverynewsshort}} and inspect the result.
 - {{site.data.keyword.discoverynewsshort}} does not support XML output.
-- De-duplication is not yet supported with {{site.data.keyword.discoverynewsshort}}.
+- Deduplication is a beta feature in {{site.data.keyword.discoverynewsshort}}.

 ## Authentication differences